jackerschott/texmax/README.md

-Aside from the action `com` there is also `bat` to evaluate a file (the filename is given as an argument) with maxima commands line by line, `rst` to restart maxima and `end` to terminate texmax (the argument is ignored for the last two actions).
+Aside from the action `com` there is also `bat` to evaluate a file (the filename is given as the argument) with maxima commands line by line, `cls` to clear the latex document `rst` to restart maxima and `end` to terminate texmax (the argument is ignored for the last two actions).

 The file `max.log` simply serves as a log file for the maxima text output, which can be consulted if something goes wrong with the LaTeX version.